hth313/OS4/doc/semimerged.rst

    Some care is needed when using default behavior with prompting instructions.
-It will still look for its argument and if you have a single character alpha constant that you intended to be an alpha constant, then it will become part of the previous instruction.
-This should seldom happen, but if it does, the easiest way to deal with it is by rearranging instructions.
+It will still look for its argument and if you have a single character alpha constant that you intended to be an alpha constant, it will become part of the previous instruction.
+This should seldom happen, but if it does, the easiest way to deal with it is probably to rearrange instructions.

 .. index:: single stepping